 When the Romans conquered Greece, they brought many Greek customs and beliefs into Roman culture.
 The Dionysian Mysteries were rituals that are believed to have used intoxicants, entheogens, dance, and music to encourage attendees to shrug off social constraints and return to their natural primal state.

-Everyone could participate, even if they were slaves, outlaws, or non-citizens, and there was a mystical element to them.
-As its name suggests, it was a Mystery religion reserved for initiates, but the festivals were open to the general public.
-The cult of Dionysus is ancient and believed to predate Greek civilization.
 It is thought that the intoxicants and the trance states during the rituals allowed the god to take possession of his followers and grant them ecstasy.

 In the beginning, the wine, or sometimes Neolithic mead, combined with other herbs and entheogens, was traditionally consumed from a bull's horn.
 Some scholars believe that the cult first emerged around 6000 BC when people were learning how to make beer and wine.
 The Greek Eleusinian Mysteries and the Osirian Mysteries were parallels of the Dionysian ones.